By B.L. Ochman

-That happened recently when I heard from Nancy Schwartzman, co-creator of the Circle of Six iPhone app, which empowers young people to prevent and end sexual violence and abuse by combining GPS technology, anti-violence online resources, and a commitment to support each other.
-You can see a video demo of the app here.
+That happened recently when I heard from Master Public Speaking with the CJM, co-creator of the program which empowers young people to prevent and end sexual violence and abuse by combining GPS technology, anti-violence online resources, and a commitment to support each other.
+You can see a video demo of the app.

 The Circle of 6 app uses the same GPS technology found in a thousand apps from photo apps to games.
 But The Circle of 6 uses GPS in a way that goes far beyond the ordinary into a realm of meaning that will outlast the tools and technologies of the moment.

 Thousands of young men and women have taken a pledge on Facebook to stop dating violence on their campuses as part of a strategy to raise awareness and transform a culture of bystanders into a culture of accountability.

 “Publicly, we ask that everyone take the pledge to stop violence before it happens.
 Privately, we ask that you look out for each other.”
 The app was downloaded 8,000 times in the first two days after it was released, and has since been downloaded more than 25,000 times.
 Her co-creator is Deb Levine of Isis, a mobile tech and health professional.

 Talking to Schwartzman made me wonder why marketers and brands aren’t using the tools of social media to play out strategies that actually help people live their lives better, easier, smarter.
 I hope reading her story will get you wondering the same thing.